 Most of our members try to write haiku in English that are inspired by Japanese haiku.
 For an explanation of what this means, see What’s a Haiku?.

 Our executive chairman is Lenard D. Moore.
+In 2014, Learnd received the highest honor that our state can bestow upon a citizen: the North Carolina Award, for his contributions to literature in North Carolina.
 If you would like more information about the NCHS, or if you have a question or comment about this site, please use our Contact page to send us an email.

 Message from the Executive Chairman

 Welcome to the North Carolina Haiku Society website.
 We hope you will find this website easy to navigate.
 We also hope you will enjoy reading about our literary events, including the annual Haiku Holiday conference and past and present collaborations with the Haiku Society of America, Haiku North America Conference, Ackland Art Museum, North Carolina Botanical Garden and other organizations.
 In addition, we hope you will appreciate the photographs of the natural world.
 Moreover, we hope you will enjoy the haiku.
 In fact, we hope you will be inspired to read, study and write haiku.
 To that end, let haiku become a way of life.
 For more than 3 decades, the North Carolina Haiku Society has had its footprints stamped throughout the state while its members spread haiku nationally and internationally.

 –Lenard D. Moore

 The following people were founding members of the North Carolina Haiku Society:

 J. David Andrews